 Apple's Cook meets China regulator after pulling Hong Kong app

-Apple Inc CEO Tim Cook met the chief of China's market regulator in Beijing on Thursday, the Chinese agency said, a week after the U.S. firm was thrust into the midst of political tensions between the mainland and protesters in Hong Kong.

-BEIJING: Apple Inc CEO Tim Cook met the chief of China's market regulator in Beijing on Thursday, the Chinese agency said, a week after the U.S. firm was thrust into the midst of political tensions between the mainland and protesters in Hong Kong.
+BEIJING: Apple CEO Tim Cook met the chief of China's market regulator in Beijing on Thursday (Oct 17), the Chinese agency said, a week after the US firm was thrust into the midst of political tensions between the mainland and protesters in Hong Kong.

 Cook had defended the removal in the face of criticism for appeasing mainland China, telling Apple workers that "this decision best protects our users".